phalcon-orphanage/docs/en/api/Phalcon_Db_RawValue.rst

 :raw-html:`<a href="https://github.com/phalcon/cphalcon/blob/master/phalcon/db/rawvalue.zep" class="btn btn-default btn-sm">Source on GitHub</a>`

-This class allows to insert/update raw data without quoting or formating.
+This class allows to insert/update raw data without quoting or formatting.
 The next example shows how to use the MySQL now() function as a field value.

 .. code-block:: php